 6. Kimberly Peeler-Allen and Glynda C. Carr: Higher Heights

-Williams launched her branding consultancy, Punkyflair, with the idea that stories, not sales pitches, are the best way to reach customers.
+Williams launched her self-named branding consultancy with the idea that stories, not sales pitches, are the best way to reach customers.
 Her strategies have helped other people of color find voices for their brands — and embrace their true selves.
-She encourages black women entrepreneurs in particular to authentically include themselves in their businesses’ narratives.
+She encourages Black women entrepreneurs in particular to authentically include themselves in their businesses’ narratives.

 8. The Network of Women in Agribusiness and Development

 This collaboration between seven Ugandan women farmers was formed in 2015.
-Nearly four years on, they’re already giving hundreds of poor women in rural communities the skills and confidence needed to improve their lives, making real change for people who need it most.
+Several years on, they’re giving hundreds of poor women in rural communities the skills and confidence needed to improve their lives, making real change for people who need it most.

 9. Takia Ross: Accessmatized